+Required

-EDU 201 Children's Literature 3
+EDU 201 Literature for Children and 3

+Youth (1-6)

-EDU 301 Educational Psychology 3
+EDU Educational Psychology 3

+301/EDU 301

-EDU 304A Learner with Special Needs 3
+EDU 304A The Learner with Special 3

+Needs

-EDU 306 Classroom Organization and Management 3
+EDU 306 Classroom Organization & 3

+Management

-EDU 307 Survey of Reading 3
+EDU 307 Survey of Reading/English 3

+Language Arts

-EDU 308 Materials and Methods of Reading/Language Arts 3
+EDU 308 Materials & Methods of 3

+Teaching Reading/Language

+Arts

-EDU 312 Materials and Methods for Teaching Mathematics I 3
+EDU 312 Materials & Methods Teaching 3

+Mathematics I

-EDU 425 Foundations of Teaching and Learning 3
+EDU 425 Foundations of Teaching & 3

+Learning

-EDU 445 Methods and Strategies for Elementary Teachers 3
+EDU 445 Methods & Strategies for 3

+EDU 461B Internship II 3 Subtotal: 33

+EDU 461A EDU 461B Internship I Internship II 3

+Elementary Teachers 2

+EDU 445, EDU 461A, and EDU 461B: Candidates must have passed PRAXIS Core Knowledge and PRAXIS II content examinations, be currently employed as full-time teachers in the area of certification, and be admitted to the Certification-Only Program to be admitted to these courses.

+Non-Master's, Certification-Only Program in Secondary (Grades 6-12)

+Required

+EDU 301/EDU Educational Psychology 3

+301

+EDU 304A The Learner with Special 3

+Needs

+EDU 306 Classroom Organization & 3

+Management

+EDU 311 Teaching Reading in the 3

+Content Area

+EDU 425 Foundations of Teaching & 3

+Learning

+EDU 460B Curriculum and Instructional 3

+Strategies

+EDU 460D Instructional Methodologies: 3

+Secondary

 EDU 461A Internship I 3

 EDU 461B Internship II 3

-(33)

-Candidates must have passed PRAXIS Core Knowledge and PRAXIS II content examinations, be currently employed as full-time teachers in the area of certification, and be admitted to the Certification-Only Program to be admitted to these courses.

-NON-MASTER'S, CERTIFICATION-ONLY PROGRAM IN SECONDARY (Grades 6-12)

-EDU 301 Educational Psychology 3

-EDU 304A Learner with Special Needs 3

-EDU 306 Classroom Organization and Management 3

-EDU 311 Reading in the Content Area 3

-EDU 425 Foundations of Teaching and Learning 3

-EDU 460B Curriculum and Instructional Strategies 3

-EDU 460D Instructional Methodologies 3

-EDU 461A Internship I 3

-Internship II

-- Total:
+Su btotal: 27

-Candidates must have passed PRAXIS I Core Knowledge and PRAXIS II content examinations, be currently employed as full-time teachers in the area of certification, and be admitted to the Certification-Only Program to be admitted to these courses.
+EDU 460B, EDU 460D, EDU 461A, and EDU 461B: Candidates must have passed PRAXIS I Core Knowledge and PRAXIS II content examinations, be currently employed as full-time teachers in the area of certification, and be admitted to the Certification-Only Program to be admitted to these courses.